mmul-it/tfs_generator/Libvirt.md

 ```

 This file will be used by the role to generate the Terraform manifest and could
-be also used by other ansible roles to act over the created Azure VM.
+be also used by other ansible roles to act over the created Libvirt VM.

+Note the value of the `cpu_mode` variable that makes this VM able to do nested
+virtualization, because of the `host-passthrough` value.
+Omitting the parameter
+will keep the default CPU mode.

 ## Using Terraform binary to deploy the Libvirt infrastructure